yexelm/shorty/README.md

 # Description

 Shorty is a practice project showcasing a simple link shortener built on top of Redis.
-It can be run either locally or in Docker.
-If shorty is running in Docker, Redis persistently saves data into volume `redis-data` described in docker-compose.yml
+It is intended to be run in Docker.
+Application data is stored in `/data` volume of Redis container.

 ## Dependencies